1. Cats Protection

 With yet another cute animal picture, our final 404 error page message reminds users about the charity’s purpose – highlighting exactly how many dogs and cats are in need of rehoming.

-If you’d like help with 404 pages or enhancing the performance of your website in any other way, please get in touch and we’ll be happy to help.
+If you’d like help with 404 pages or enhancing the performance of your website in any other way, please get in touch.